Legal Marketing FAQ

 These are all things to keep in mind when getting a quote on a new website.
 If a marketer can give you a price in the first minute of conversation, it is probably a canned approach or box theme website that has been used before.
 Every website and marketing campaign is unique and should be treated as such.
 Getting a unique, custom designed website that fulfills all your business needs and makes you happy to look at every day will obviously come at a different cost than a stock theme anyone can purchase.
 A few thousand vs a few hundred may seem like a big difference in website and internet marketing investment, but the difference in the finished product, brand power, traffic numbers and customer/lead acquisition will be much bigger in the end.

 This is a popular question that comes up when talking about SEO and internet marketing.
 It is a fair question to ask an internet marketer or agency, but not always a fair answer.
-You can get various answers to this question, but many marketers will simply tell you “I can’t say for certain how long it will take”.
+You can get various answers to this question, but many marketers will simply tell you they are not certain.
 That is because there is no time-frame you can accurately predict when SEO results will kick in.
 You can estimate a time period range based on past results for other campaigns, but that could end up inaccurate.
 SEO is a process, it is on-going.

 There is also the question of goals and expectations, how long does SEO take…to achieve X goal.
 That goal is usually in the form of search engine rankings, but should also be in the form of traffic and leads.
 Even if a goal or set of goals is met for a law firm and legal marketing campaign, there is always more that could be done.
 Here are some things to keep in mind when thinking about a SEO time-frame.